 How is 2019-nCov affecting business air travel?

 The new coronavirus is impacting the global economy.
 In particular, it’s making things harder for commercial and business air travel passengers.
-While the CDC says the immediate health risk for the American public “is considered low,” the State Department has issued a level 4 travel advisory for China, advising against travel to the country.
+Many states have enacted shelter-in-place orders, with non-essential travel restricted.

 Booking a private jet charter may be the best option to limit the risk of exposure during your next essential business trip.
 Additionally, major airports in the U.S. have enacted screening measures out of fear of the coronavirus spreading.

 Also, traveling to China through traditional means has been especially difficult as many airlines and private jet providers in the U.S. and abroad have reduced or eliminated flights to the country.
 Meanwhile, according to Forbes, companies like Disney, McDonald’s and Starbucks are suspending business in China.
 Other companies like Facebook and Microsoft are restricting employee travel to and from the country as well.